World Series of Poker: Women at the WSOP

 At present, women make up around 5% of the field in all the events at the annual WSOP tournament.
-Vanessa Selbst, Barbara Enright, Nani Dollison and Kristen Bicknell all have won 3 WSOP Bracelets.
+Vanessa Selbst, Barbara Enright and Nani Dollison all have won three WSOP bracelets.
+Kristen Bicknell leads the pack with five WSOP bracelets.

 Last Woman Standing

 In 2015, Kelly Minkin finished in 29th place in the Main Event earning the "Last Woman Standing".

 In the 2007 World Series of Poker, Maria Ho was the last woman remaining in the Championship Event, placing 38th out of 6,358 players and earning a $237,865 payday.
 She repeated this accomplishment in 2014, when she came in 77th place out of 6,683 players.
 Her 27th place "Last Woman Standing" finish at the 2011 World Series of Poker Europe Main Event along with a 2017 6th place final table finish makes Maria the only player to ever hold the title Last Woman Standing four times over and at both the WSOP and WSOPE Main Events.

 In 1995, Barbara Enright became the only woman to make the Final Table of the World Series of Poker, finishing in fifth place.
 She also finished in the money of the Main Event in 2005.
 An Ambassador of Poker League of Nations, Barbara is the first woman to win two WSOP bracelets, the first woman to win three bracelets, and the first woman to win an open event at the World Series of Poker.
 Barbara is also the first woman to be inducted into the Poker Hall of Fame, the Women in Poker Hall of Fame, and the Senior Poker Hall of Fame, making her the only poker player to be in all three poker halls of fame.

+Barbara Enright's unique performance of making the Final Table was almost broken in 2011, when both France's Gaelle Baumann and Norway's Elisabeth Hille made deep runs.
+However, they bubbled the Final Table, finishing 10th and 11th respectively.
+In 2025, Leo Margets of Spain became the first woman in 30 years to reach the Final Table.
+Years earlier, in 2009, she also was the "Last Woman Standing", finishing 27th.

 WSOP Ladies Championship Events

-In 1977, the first Ladies only event was introduced in the form of $100 buy-in Stud Poker Tournament.
-Jackie McDaniels won that event to become the first Ladies Champion.
+In 1977, the first ladies-only event was introduced in the form of $100 buy-in Stud Poker Tournament.
+Jackie McDaniels won that event to become the first ladies champion.
 She won one of the smallest prizes ($5,580) in WSOP history.
-By 2007, the popularity of the Ladies Event had grown to the point that it became the first Ladies-only event to have a prize pool greater than $1,000,000.
-The Ladies played Seven Card Stud for the event's first two decades, but have been playing Texas hold 'em since 2001.
+By 2007, the popularity of the Ladies Event had grown to the point that it became the first ladies-only event to have a prize pool greater than $1,000,000.
+Seven card stud was the game for the event's first two decades, but it was replaced by Texas hold 'em in 2001.